Cosmological singularity, conformal anomaly and symmetric polynomials: Solving the constraints

 \section{Solving the constraints}

-0 Thus, in the previous section we completely integrated the conformal anomaly for a Kasner type metric (\ref{1}), i.e. we have found the respective stress energy tensor that is covariantly conserved and its trace produces correctly the anomaly.
-Now, we want to solve the respective complete gravitational equations considering the anomalous stress tensor as a source for the gravitational field.
+0 Thus, in the previous section we completely integrated the conformal anomaly for a Kasner type metric (\ref{1}), i.e. we have found the corresponding stress energy tensor that is covariantly conserved and its trace reproduces correctly the anomaly.
+Now, we want to solve the complete gravitational equations considering the anomalous stress tensor as a source for the gravitational field.
 These equations are tensorial.
-They include vanishing of the anomaly, in the leading oder in $t$, as one of the constraints.
-As we have already explained in the previous sections, the equations of semiclassical gravity, to leading order, reduce to vanishing of three symmetric functions, $K(a,b,c)=0$, $S(a,b,c)=0$ and $H(a,b,c)=0$, where the functions are given be equations (\ref{38}), (\ref{388}) and (\ref{39}).
+They include the vanishing of the anomaly, to leading oder in $t$, as one of the constraints.
+As we have already explained in the previous sections, the equations of semiclassical gravity, to leading order, reduce to the vanishing of three symmetric functions, $K(a,b,c)=0$, $S(a,b,c)=0$ and $H(a,b,c)=0$, where the functions are given be equations (\ref{38}), (\ref{388}) and (\ref{39}).
 They are defined up to 7 undetermined parameters, $k_1$, $k_3$, $m_1$, $m_2$, $m_3$, $m_4$, $m_5$.
-If all these coefficients are non-vanishing then equation $K(a,b,c)=0$ is solved by expressing $e_2$ as a quadratic function of $e_1$ and then it should be substituted into equation $S(a,b,c)=0$ that is solved by expressing $e_3$ as a cubic function of $e_1$.
+If all these coefficients are non-vanishing then equation $K(a,b,c)=0$ is solved by expressing $e_2$ as a quadratic function of $e_1$ which then should be substituted into equation $S(a,b,c)=0$ that is solved by expressing $e_3$ as a cubic function of $e_1$.
 All this should be then substituted into equation $H(a,b,c)=0$ that becomes a quartic equation for $e_1$.
 This equation may have at most 4 real solutions thus expressing $e_1$ as function of the 7 coefficients.
 Thus, in this case the solution of all three equations in the space of parameters $(a,b,c)$ is represented by four isolated points the position of which is determined by the values of the seven coefficients.

 This situation, however, is quite restrictive.
 Indeed, in the case of the classical Kasner metric the solution is a one-parameter family rather than a set of isolated points.
 If we look at the classical gravitational equations (\ref{2}) we will find that in this case $F(a;b,c)=b^2+c^2+bc-(b+c)$ and hence one has that $E(a;b,c)=-(a+b+c-1)$.
 This latter function is already symmetric in all three parameters and hence $K(a,b,c)=0$ identically.
 Then, one finds for the symmetric functions $S(a,b,c)=-3(a+b+c-1)$ and $H(a,b,c)=2(a+b+c)^2-2(a+b+c)-3(ab+bc+ac)$.
 So that the equation $S(a,b,c)=0$ gives us condition $a+b+c=1$ and equation $H(a,b,c)=0$ gives us the second condition $ab+bc+ac=0$.
 Both equations define a one-parameter family of solutions.